neosiae/qstate/README.md

 With the help of this library, you can save state that you consider important in query string and improve the UX of your app.

 Let's say you have a modal with some kind of form, you can track that form automatically and save all states in query string.
-If a user refreshes the app, you can restore the previous state from query string so your user doesn't need to fill it again.
+If the user refreshes the app, you can restore the previous state from query string so your user doesn't need to fill it again.

 ## Usage